Florida couple arrested for stealing from Parkland shooting memorial

 Kennedy appeared in court Monday, telling the judge that the memorials weren’t tombs or monuments.
 The judge disagreed and ordered a $1,000 bond.

-The Sun Sentinel reports Kennedy’s prior convictions include delivering OxyContin, burglary and assault on a law enforcement officer.
+The Sun Sentinel reported Kennedy’s prior convictions include delivering OxyContin, burglary and assault on a law enforcement officer.